 Candidates for the PhD in Government are expected to complete the required coursework during their first two years of graduate study and take the General Examination at the end of the second year.
 A typical schedule consists of these two years, followed by three or four years of work on a dissertation, combined with supervised teaching.

 First-year students are not permitted to serve as teaching fellows.
-Second-year students may teach with permission of the director of graduate studies (DGS).
+Second year students may petition to serve as Teaching Fellows with permission of the director of graduate studies and the GSAS dean of admissions and financial aid.

 Courses — A student must successfully complete at least twelve half-courses, of which eight must be in government.
 At least ten of these twelve half-courses and seven of the eight half-courses in government must be listed in the catalogue as 1000- or 2000-level courses.